kennethlove/django-admin-action-hero/docs/index.rst

 django-admin-actions
 ####################

-`django-admin-actions` is a small library to simplify the creation of custom admin actions.
+`django-admin-actions` is a small library to simplify the creation of custom

+:external:django:ref:`django.contrib.admin.ModelAdmin.actions`

+admin actions.
 Creating admin actions isn't necessarily difficult, but often they require some boilerplate code, especially when dealing with long-running tasks or message queuing.